Arudjreis/awesome-security-GRC/README.md

 This section might seem out of place for a content curation repository but I'm passionnate about this, sorry.

+Security is a very young field and ours in even younger.
+Career pathways are still developing and no one *actually* know the sureway to a GRC leadership role or a CISO position.

+The only thing that's certain is that this is the best thing that could happen to us.
+We can build our own paths.
+The only way we do this is through learning.
+Our field is about understanding, managing and translating.
+We understand the technical, manage security projects and translate into security terms business requirements.

+If you're a jack-of-all-trades, love learning new things, being inquisitive but always having the business goals in mind, then it's the field for you.
+If you're not, it's probably the field for you anyway or you wouldn't be here!

 ## Technical knowledge

+Technical knowledge is a very vague concept.
+Let's categorize that further.

+### Networking

+### Operating systems

+### Development

+###

 ## Security knowledge